When to Stop Testing? Testing Exit Criteria Decision

 • The testing team performs retesting of the defects and executes regression.

-• Once most of the high severity defects are resolved and the software looks stable, development team releases the next version.
+• Once most of the high severity defects are resolved and the software looks stable, the development team releases the next version.

 Testing Run #2)